 The reasons why I don't see any results could be due to any of the following:

-On these occasions I have noticed a surge in cognitive energy - especially if I'm doing a task like research or writing.
+• The Vielight team said I should avoid using the Vielight at the same time as using my red light panel.
+After hearing this I started using my Vielight later in the day, after my Red Light session.
+Some days I would skip the Red Light and just use my Vielight.
+On these occasions, I have noticed a surge in cognitive energy, especially if I'm doing a task like research or writing.
 Is it a placebo effect?
-Or am I over analysing things - I do not know.
+Or am I over-analyzing things?
+I do not know.

-Alternatively, I'm either already superhuman status (I doubt it.
-I'm a slow learner, my memory recall is pathetic, and I often forget simple things), I'm a non-responder.
+• Alternatively, I've already reached superhuman status, but I doubt it.
+I'm a slow learner, my memory recall is pathetic and I often forget simple things, so I could just be a non-responder.

-And maybe I need to do a proper experiment, where I do some brain quantification tests, and use the Vielight as prescribed without any other red light therapy treatments...
+And maybe I need to do a proper experiment, where I do some brain quantification tests and use the Vielight as prescribed without any other red light therapy treatments.

 If anyone has any ideas on how I should structure this, please let me know.

 It is uncomfortable.
 I mean, you're shoving things up your nose and wearing a rather clunky headpiece.
 Not to mention, you have wires running everywhere.
 It's really not that fun, especially if you're trying to move around with it.